 The Department of Labor in this case appointed itself prosecutor, judge and jury.
 After the penalty was first assessed by the Department’s investigators, the case was tried at a four-day hearing before an Administrative Law Judge (ALJ) employed by the Department.
 The ALJ is a Department of Labor lifer: After finishing her education in 1990, she started work at the Department in 1991, and, except for a one-year hiatus to work at the Social Security Administration, she has worked there ever since.
 In her decision, she upheld the penalty imposed by the Department on the ground that it was “rational” and “reasonable.”

-Before this ALJ, the Marino brothers argued that the penalty for the meal plan violation was completely out of line with any possible harm from their paperwork error.
-After all, nothing in the H-2A program requires employers to provide their workers with free food, and the workers still would have had to pay to eat if the farm had not provided a meal plan.
-The ALJ, however, held that any such paperwork violation “necessarily provides ‘harm’ to both the workers’ reliance on the H-2A program to ensure that their rights are protected, as well as the overall integrity of the program itself.”
+Before this ALJ, the Marino brothers argued that there was nothing unlawful about the meal plan and that, in any event, the penalty for the alleged violation was completely out of line with any possible harm to the workers.
+After all, the workers still would have had to pay to buy food if the farm had not provided a meal plan and had, instead, provided kitchen access (nothing in the H-2A program requires farms to provide free food).
+The ALJ, however, held that any such violation “necessarily provides ‘harm’ to both the workers’ reliance on the H-2A program to ensure that their rights are protected, as well as the overall integrity of the program itself.”

 Legal Claims